mkdoc/mktask/doc/readme/guide.md

 ### Main Task

 The `mk` program when executed with no arguments will either run all available tasks in series or if a `main` task is declared just run the main task.
-To declare a main task just give it the name `main`:
+To declare a main task give it the name `main`:

 ```javascript
 var mk = require('mktask');